List of regicides of Charles I: Treatment of the regicides

-In 1660 Parliament passed the Indemnity and Oblivion Act which granted amnesty to many of those who had supported the Parliament during the Civil War and the Interregnum, although 104 people were specifically excluded; of these 49 named individuals and the two unknown executioners were to face a capital charge.
-Charles would probably have been content with a smaller number to be punished, but Parliament took a stronger line, according to Howard Nenner, writing for the Oxford Dictionary of National Biography.
+In 1660, Parliament passed the Indemnity and Oblivion Act, which granted amnesty to many of those who had supported the Parliament during the Civil War and the Interregnum, although 104 people were specifically excluded.
+Of those, 49 named individuals and the two unknown executioners were to face a capital charge.
+According to Howard Nenner, writing for the Oxford Dictionary of National Biography, Charles would probably have been content with a smaller number to be punished, but Parliament took a strong line.

-Of those who were listed to receive punishment, 24 had already died, including Cromwell, John Bradshaw (the judge who was president of the court) and Henry Ireton.
-They were given a posthumous execution: their remains were exhumed, and they were hanged, beheaded, and their remains were cast into a pit below the gallows.
+Of those who were listed to receive punishment, 24 had already died, including Cromwell, John Bradshaw, the judge who was president of the court, and Henry Ireton.
+They were given a posthumous execution: their remains were exhumed, and they were hanged, beheaded and their remains cast into a pit below the gallows.
 Their heads were placed on spikes above Westminster Hall, the building where the High Court of Justice for the trial of Charles I had sat.
-In 1660 six of the commissioners and four others were found guilty of regicide and executed; one was hanged and nine were hanged, drawn, and quartered.
-On Monday, 15 October 1660, Pepys records in his diary that "this morning Mr. Carew was hanged and quartered at Charing Cross; but his quarters, by a great favour, are not to be hanged up."
+In 1660, six of the commissioners and four others were found guilty of regicide and executed.
+One was hanged and nine were hanged, drawn and quartered.

+On Monday 15 October 1660, Pepys records in his diary that "this morning Mr Carew was hanged and quartered at Charing Cross; but his quarters, by a great favour, are not to be hanged up."
 Five days later he writes, "I saw the limbs of some of our new traitors set upon Aldersgate, which was a sad sight to see; and a bloody week this and the last have been, there being ten hanged, drawn, and quartered."
-In 1662 three more regicides were hanged, drawn and quartered.
+In 1662, three more regicides were hanged, drawn and quartered.
 Some others were pardoned, while a further nineteen served life imprisonment.
-Most had their property confiscated, and many were banned from holding office or title again in the future.
-Twenty-one of those under threat fled Britain, mostly settling in the Netherlands or Switzerland, although some were captured and returned to England, or murdered by royalist sympathizers.
-Three of the regicides, John Dixwell, Edward Whalley and William Goffe, fled to New England where they avoided capture, despite years of searching.
+Most had their property confiscated and many were banned from holding office or title again in the future.

+Twenty-one of those under threat fled Britain, mostly settling in the Netherlands or Switzerland, although some were captured and returned to England, or murdered by Royalist sympathisers.
+Three of the regicides, John Dixwell, Edward Whalley and William Goffe, fled to New England, where they avoided capture, despite a search.